-In addition, the results in Table 4 help us rule out one other scenario.
-Consider the case where a large U.S. importer first matches with a Bangladeshi exporter, who then becomes a specialized supplier.
-This exporter then develops expertise in products customized for this large U.S. importer, generating a barrier to entry for other potential exporters hoping to supply to the U.S. importer.
+U.S. importer.
 In this case, our estimated coefficient would be an under-estimate, since this scenario would generate a negative relationship between exporter presence (specifically, large exporter presence) in the neighborhood and the likelihood of a first-time match with a large U.S. importer.
 However, from Table 4, we observe a positive coefficient in row (3), column (3), suggesting that the presence of large exporters in the neighborhood exporting to a large U.S. importer is also associated with greater likelihood of a match with this large importer.
 Thus, we deem this scenario unlikely as well.

 Next, it is possible that U.S. importers gradually expand their presence in the Bangladeshi market, as they test a few relationships with exporters in the initial period, and then recruit an increasing number of exporters in subsequent periods.
 This type of gradual expansion strategy into a foreign market could induce a positive association between exporter presence in one period, and the likelihood of a match in the next period.
-However, our results show that a

-U.S. importer is more likely to match with an exporter if there is a greater presence of exporters that it matched with in the previous period, in the city that this exporter is located in.
+However, our results show that a U.S. importer is more likely to match with an exporter if there is a greater presence of exporters that it matched with in the previous period, in the city that this exporter is located in.

 If our results purely reflected U.S. importers' expansion strategy, we would not anticipate this propensity by importers to match in the neighborhood of previous partners.
 This is especially true for large U.S. importers, who typically operate in more than one Bangladeshi city, and can select exporters from other cities.
-In column (4), we restrict our estimation sample to large U.S. importers only.
-We find that the coefficient on the key spillover variable is positive and significant, indicating that even large importers, who can potentially match with exporters in any Bangladeshi city, display greater likelihood of matching with an exporter if they have previously transacted with other exporters in the neighborhood.
-This lends further credence to the idea of spillovers or network effects.
+In column (4), we restrict our estimation sample to large U.S. importers only.30 We find that the coefficient on the key neighbor variable is positive and significant, indicating that even large importers, who can potentially match with exporters in any Bangladeshi city, display greater likelihood of matching with an exporter if they have previously transacted with other exporters in the neighborhood.
+This lends further credence to the idea of information gains through the network.